matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

    special is needed.  i.e. you cannot change who the event is replying to.
- * The edited reply should ditch the fallback representation of the reply itself however from `m.new_content` (specifically the `<mx-reply>` tag in the HTML,  and the unparseable chevron prefixed text in the plaintext), as we can assume that any client which can handle edits can also display replies natively.
+ * The edited reply should ditch the fallback representation of the reply itself however from `m.new_content` (specifically the `<mx-reply>` tag in the HTML, and the chevron prefixed text in the plaintext which we don't know whether to parse as we don't know whether this is a reply or not), as we can assume that any client which can handle edits can also display replies natively.